The impact of IMO MARPOL sulphur regulations on UK refining

 The marine market and MARPOL changes

-In terms of market size; the annual demand (1) for all marine fuel is ~50mte in the EU and the worldwide marine market ~200mte.
+In terms of market size, the annual demand for marine fuel is approximately 240 million tonnes (mte).

-(i) Jan 2015: The sulphur levels for fuels consumed in ECAs will be reduced from 1.00 to 0.10 mass % (1000ppm).
-To comply with this change, the EU will switch from low sulphur residue to gasoil.
-This will consume an additional ~15mte of gasoil2 which will be supplied to the marine market.
-The EU is already heavily deficit in this grade by ~27mte/ year2 and the increase in gasoil supply to marine market will add further to this shortfall.
-Alternatively, and if an economic case could be made, the capital investment needed for EU refiners to generate an additional 15mte gasoil would be in the region of $6-7bn.
-However this scale of refinery development could not be constructed within this timescale.
+- Jan 2015: the sulphur levels for fuels consumed in ECAs were reduced from 1.00 to 0.10 mass % (1000ppm).
+To comply with this change, the EU is expected to switch from low sulphur residue to gasoil.
+This will consume an additional ~15mte of gasoil1 which will be supplied to the marine market.
+In the EU, there is already a deficit in this grade of ~27mte/ year1 and the increase in gasoil supply to the marine market will add further to this shortfall.

 - Jan 2020: on 27th October 2016, the IMO voted at MEPC 70 to adopt the MARPOL proposal to move to 0.50% maximum sulphur global limit for ship bunker fuels from 2020.
-As such, the sulphur level in the global market for marine falls from 3.50 to 0.50 mass %.
-This reduction is subject to a feasibility review by 2018 which could defer the implementation until 2025.
-There is also an alternative within MARPOL which permits the use of abatement measures on ships (e.g. exhaust flue gas scrubbing) or sulphur trading schemes to give an equivalent environmental performance to burning lower sulphur fuels.
+As such, the sulphur level in the global market for marine fuel will reduce from 3.50 to 0.50 mass %.
+There is also an alternative within MARPOL which permits the use of abatement measures on ships (e.g. exhaust flue gas scrubbing), or sulphur trading schemes, to give an equivalent environmental performance to burning lower sulphur fuels.
 The Pollution Prevention and Response sub-committee will discuss some of the practical problems with the aim of improving the transition to the new limit.

-By 2020, the global marine market is forecast to have grown closer to 250 mte/ year.
-If the refining industry were to make the proposed change to 0.50 mass % fuels it would have a massive impact on refinery configuration and operations.
-The alternatives for refineries to manufacture this fuel include:
+To meet the IMO 2020 scenario, the refining industry will need to convert around 150mte of residue to 0.50 mass % sulphur which will have a massive impact on refinery configuration and operations.
+Some alternatives for refineries to manufacture this fuel include:

-i.
-Substantial investment in upgrading fuel oil residues to gasoil grades – but as many refiners are global companies they will only make such investments in locations with good returns.
+- Substantial investment in upgrading fuel oil residues to gasoil grades – but as many refiners are global companies they will only make such investments in locations with good returns.

-ii.
-Reduction of residue production through changes in crude slate – but suitable crudes will trade at a high premia and refining margins reduce.
+- Reduction of residue production through changes in crude slate – but suitable crudes will trade at a premium and refining margins are likely to reduce.

-iii.
-Residue destruction (i.e. not produce fuel) – also requires huge investment.
+- Residue destruction (i.e. not produce fuel) – also requires great investment.

-iv.
-Desulphurisation of residues and blend with low sulphur gasoils – again requiring huge investment.
+- Desulphurisation of residues and blend with low sulphur gasoils – again requiring great investment.

 UK refining and marine

-There are currently eight operating refineries in the UK processing ~75mte crude oil and other feedstocks per year (this is ~12% of the total EU capacity).
+There are currently six operating refineries in the UK processing ~63mte crude oil and other feedstocks per year (this is ~10% of the total EU capacity).
 The process flow diagram for a typical UK refinery is as follows (not all have the same units and some have units not shown on the diagram):